programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *Instructions for Windows users differ from those for Mac users just in this one "Installing dependencies" section.
 Only do the following if you're using Windows.*

-1. We need a command line tool that recognizes the same commands Macs and Linux computers (i.e. Unix operating systems) do [need to change this in the lesson, which erroneously just says to use the "Command Prompt" tool and doesn't have a Windows-only install step].
+1. We need a command line tool that recognizes the same commands Macs and Linux computers (i.e. Unix operating systems) do.
 Visit [https://git-scm.com/downloads](https://git-scm.com/downloads) and click on the "Windows" link under "Downloads".
 Once the download has finished, double-click on the downloaded file and follow the steps to install Git Bash (leave all options the way they already are).

 2. Open "Command Prompt" (open your Start Menu and search for "Command Prompt" and an app you can open should come up).

 3. Install Chocolately (*make sure to highlight and copy the whole club of text below together, not as separate lines*).
-Chocolatey is a "package manager": code that lets you download and install open-source software on Windows from the command line.
+Chocolatey is a "package manager": code that lets you download and install open-source software on Windows easily from the command line.

    `@powershell -NoProfile -ExecutionPolicy unrestricted -Command "(iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))) >$null 2>&1" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`

-4. Close the "Command Prompt" app and open "Git Bash" (which you recently installed) instead.
-You'll now use Git Bash any time the command line is called for.
+4. Close the "Command Prompt" app and open "Git Bash" (which you recently installed) instead. **You'll now use Git Bash any time the command line is called for.**

-5. Install Ruby (this will take a few minutes; don't forget to wait and not enter anything into the command line until the prompt appears again)
+5. Jekyll is built from the [Ruby coding language](https://en.wikipedia.org/wiki/Ruby_%28programming_language%29).
+[Ruby Gems](https://rubygems.org/) makes setting up Ruby software like Jekyll easy (it's a package manager, just like Homebrew—instead of making installation easy on Macs, it adds some stuff to make Ruby installations simpler).
+We'll now install Ruby (this will take a few minutes):

    `choco install ruby -y`

 6. Close the command line program and restart (Ruby won't work until you've done this once)

-7. Install Jekyll (if Windows Security gives you a warning popup, ignore it)
+7. [Jekyll](https://jekyllrb.com/) is the code that creates your website (i.e. "site generation"), making it easier to do certain common tasks such as using the same template (same logo, menu, author information…) on all your blog post pages.
+There's more info on [what Jekyll and static sites are](#section0-1), and on [why you'd want to use Jekyll to make a static website](#section0-3), above.
+We'll now install Jekyll (if Windows Security gives you a warning popup, ignore it):

    `gem install jekyll`